dwallet-labs/dwallet-network/docs/docs/core-concepts/noncollusive-and-decentralized.md

 and resistance to censorship.

-Whatever the consensus mechanism is, decentralization helps protect users in blockchains from double spending and similar attacks,
+Whatever the consensus mechanism is, decentralization helps protect users in blockchains from double spending and similar attacks.

-## dWallets - Noncollusive and Massively Decentralized
+## dWallets—Non-collusive and Massively Decentralized

-Noncollusivity and decentralization are not just technical features; they are the bedrock principles that underpin the trust, security, and openness of the Web3 ecosystem. dWallets are the enablers of [secure multi-chain interoperability](multi-chain-vs-cross-chain.md) due to their noncollusive and massively decentralized nature.
+Non-collusivity and decentralization are not just technical features; they are the bedrock principles that underpin the trust, security, and openness of the Web3 ecosystem. dWallets are the enablers of [secure multi-chain interoperability](multi-chain-vs-cross-chain.md) due to their non-collusive and massively decentralized nature.

 Developers integrating these principles into their projects using dWallets contribute to a more robust, secure, and